brisa-build/brisa/packages/docs/building-your-application/routing/static-assets.md

 > [!TIP]
 >
 > We recommend to create subfolders to avoid conflicts with page names: `/public/assets` or `/public/images`, `/public/fonts`, etc.

+## Compression applied to static assets

+Brisa automatically compresses static assets in the `public` folder using Brotli and Gzip.
+This is done at build time, so the server doesn't need to compress the files on the fly.

+When a browser requests a file, it sends an `Accept-Encoding` header to tell the server which compression algorithms it supports.
+The server then sends the file compressed with the best algorithm supported by the browser.

+### Gzip

+Gzip is a widely supported compression algorithm that reduces the size of files by up to 70%.
+It's [supported](https://caniuse.com/?search=gzip) by all modern browsers and is the most common compression algorithm used on the web.

+### Brotli

+Brotli is a newer compression algorithm developed by Google that can reduce file sizes by up to 30% more than Gzip.
+It's [supported](https://caniuse.com/brotli) by all modern browsers.